Skip to main content

 Active Searches

 The Saint Louis University Division of Student Development always welcomes new talent to our team.
-We are passionate about serving our students and guiding them through their collegiate journey.
-We look forward to meeting other student affairs professionals interested in being part of the Jesuit mission in Saint Louis.
+We are passionate about serving SLU students and guiding them through their collegiate journey.
+We look forward to meeting other student affairs professionals interested in being part of the Jesuit mission in St. Louis.

 This page will feature information about active searches for leadership positions in the Division of Student Development.
 You can also explore other open positions in student affairs at Saint Louis University through the link below, which may include employment opportunities outside of this division.